Revisiting Performance Claims for Chest X-Ray Models Using Clinical Context: Discussion

+While our Matched Neighbor and IPW analyses demonstrate a clear degradation in performance when the statistical link between context and label is severed, the exact mechanism driving this drop warrants careful interpretation.
+One hypothesis is that the vision model over-relies on non-clinically relevant visual confounders that happen to correlate with the pre-test probability.
+However, another explanation is that high pre-test probability negative cases simply possess clinically relevant visual features that make the classification task intrinsically harder.

 Taken together, our results argue for the integration of contextual information into future evaluation pipelines.
-Standard metrics may overstate the true diagnostic contribution of vision models, obscuring the conditions under which they are most or least reliable.
-By grounding evaluation in clinical context, we obtain a more complete picture of model utility, identify subpopulations where reliability changes, and clarify the degree to which models provide unique diagnostic value beyond what is already contained in patient history.
+Standard metrics like AUROC reported in aggregate may overstate the true diagnostic contribution of vision models by conflating context-inference with visual diagnosis.
+By grounding evaluation in clinical context, we obtain a more complete, nuanced picture of model utility.
+This helps us distinguish between cases where the model adds genuine diagnostic value to human decision making and those where it merely reiterates the patient's history.

 Looking forward, context-based evaluation opens several directions for future work.
 Beyond chest X-rays, many clinical imaging tasks are embedded within rich longitudinal records that could provide analogous context signals.
-Benchmarking frameworks that leverage these signals could sharpen our understanding of when and how models complement clinical decision-making.
-Ultimately, adopting context-aware evaluation standards may be essential for ensuring that SOTA models translate into genuine improvements in patient care.
+Benchmarking frameworks that use these signals appropriately in training and evaluation may sharpen our understanding of precisely when and how models complement clinical decision making.

 \paragraph{Limitations}